Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

 ![Newsletter Example](https://github.com/Cloud9Developer/Jellyfin-Newsletter-Plugin/blob/master/NewsletterExample.png?raw=true)

 # Current Limitations
 1. This plugin uses Imgur's API to upload poster images for newsletter emails to fetch images.
-Imgur (according to their Documentation) limits uploads to 1,250/day.
+Imgur (according to their Documentation) limits uploads to 12,500/day.
+    - HOWEVER, according to some documentation I have just discovered, there is a limit of 500 requests/hour for each user _(IP address)_ hitting the API
     - **This plugin is configured to reference existing Images from previous scans (including current) as to not duplicate requests to Imgur and use up the daily upload limit**
     - Sign up to get an API key in order to use this plugin.
         - Helpful Links: